 Q5.
 What is the difference between ETL and ELT?

-ETL or Extraction, Transformation, and Load is the age-old concept which involves the extraction of data from external sources, transforming it to make it fit for use as per business and operational needs, then loading it into end target data warehouse or target database.
+ETL or Extraction, Transformation, and Load is the age-old concept that involves the extraction of data from external sources, transforming it to make it fit for use as per business and operational needs, then loading it into the end target data warehouse or target database.
 This is a very valid approach as long as there are multiple databases and source systems involved in the whole process.
-The data is transported from one place to another, so it is often advisable to do all the transformation related work in a separate specialized engine.
+The data is transported from one place to another, so it is often advisable to do all the transformation-related work in a separate specialized engine.